-This fund is being utilized for the pump station and force main improvements funded by the Clean Water State Revolving Fund Loan from DEQ.
-The proceeds and disbursements are reflected in this fund during construction.
-Once complete, the DEQ annual loan payment will be disbursed from the General Fund.
+This fund was being utilized for the pump station and force main improvements funded by the Clean Water State Revolving Fund Loan from DEQ.
+The proceeds and disbursements were reflected in this fund during construction.
+Now complete, the DEQ annual loan payment will be disbursed from the General Fund.